Northwestern Emeriti Organization

 The Northwestern Emeriti Organization (NEO) was founded in 2001 with support of the Office of the Provost to further the social and professional life of its emeritus community and to continue benefiting from their abilities and knowledge in the University.
 (NEO maintains contact with the Association of Retirement Organizations in Higher Education and the Big Ten Retirement Association.)

-Each academic quarter features a dinner or luncheon at the Zhivago Restaurant for NEO members and invited spouses, partners, or friends followed by a program of learning or entertainment, usually by a member of Northwestern's rich community of scholars, teachers, and performers.
-Program for 2013-14:
+Each academic quarter features a dinner or luncheon for NEO members and invited spouses, partners, or friends followed by a program of learning or entertainment, usually by a member of Northwestern's rich community of scholars, teachers, and performers.
+Dinners are subsidized in part by the Provost's office.
+Program for 2015-16:

 The Faculty Handbook contains a comprehensive section on retirement procedures and eligibility for appointment to emeritus status.

-In 2013, sixteen faculty members were appointed to emeritus status (see a list of all emeriti designated).
-NEO now has more than 575 members.
-About 70% of NEO members still live in Illinois (greater Chicago area) and 38% of those in Evanston.
+In 2015, twenty-two faculty members and two NU librarians were appointed to emeritus status (see a list of all emeriti designated).
+NEO has more than 550 members.
+About 70% of NEO members still live in Illinois (greater Chicago area) and about 40% of those in Evanston.
 (See graphs of NEO members as of 2012.)

 Membership in NEO, moreover, extends as well to retired professional staff who performed a core academic function (e.g., librarians) and retired senior administrative staff subject to a vote by NEO's Executive Council.
 (See NEO's Charter for more information.)